Natural Alternative Therapies

 RLS was first described in 1945 by a Swedish nerve specialist Karl Axel Ekbom and is thought to be linked to Dopamine (the brain’s “reward” chemical) imbalance in the brain.

-“Twitching Leg” syndrome is a chronic, disruptive disorder which makes you feel the urge to move your legs to stop an unpleasant sensation such as twitching, prickling, shaking, aching, tickling or “creepy crawly” sensation in the muscles while lying down trying to sleep.
+“Twitching Leg” syndrome is a chronic, disruptive disorder that makes you feel the urge to move your legs to stop an unpleasant sensation such as twitching, prickling, shaking, aching, tickling, or “creepy crawly” sensation in the muscles while lying down trying to sleep.

 Many times the symptoms are mild but in severe cases, RLS can become intolerable.